thailand travel

 On a short vacation, you tend to race around and suffocate more activities into your day.
 This can drive up your costs a little because you’re most likely to hire tuk-tuks and metered taxis to save time.
 But those who have more time in hand, can go slow and end up saving more money.

 To give you an example, you can take an airport taxi (from Suvarnabhumi Airport in Bangkok) for 400 Baht and get to the city center conveniently and easily.
 A fairly cheaper option, which costs 150 Baht, requires you to wait at the airport until the next minivan departs to the city.
-Those who are literally stone broke, however, can take the BTS (for 35 Baht) to Victory Monument and then a city bus (10 Baht) to the city center – and do the journey in under 50 Baht.
+Those who are stone broke, however, can take the BTS (for 35 Baht) to Victory Monument and then a city bus (10 Baht) to the city center – and do the journey in under 50 Baht.

-So yea, the basis on that if you will ask me how much you need to travel in Thailand or what is the cost of travelling in Thailand, I will say “Thailand is a cheap travel destination if you know the tricks.”
+So yea, the basis on that if you ask me how much you need to travel in Thailand or what is the cost of travelling in Thailand, I will say “Thailand is a cheap travel destination if you know the tricks.”

 Budgeting for backpacking is a lot different and cheaper than budgeting for a honeymoon vacation.
 And since we are talking about budget backpacking here, continue reading if you’re one among those travellers who can wait for public buses, sleep in backpacker hostels, and survive on street food.